BjarneHelgesen/PythonCourse/README.md

+# Object oriented python course
+The course builds on procedural Python.
+Below is the theory covered.

 ## What are classes?
 Classes are custom data types.
 These data types can be similar to built in-data types, (such as `int, float, list, tuple, string,` etc.), it can model things from real life, such as books, customers, webpages, databases, text fields, it have some convenience functionionality (e.g. integer 0 to 59 which wraps around), or other uses.